cap-js/docs/guides/databases.md

 Referential constraints on H2 cannot be defined as "deferred", which is needed for database constraints within CAP.
 :::

-With that switched on, foreign key constraints are generated for managed to-one associations.
+With that switched on, foreign key constraints are generated for managed to-one associations, if both the source and the target entity of the association are tables in the database.
 For example, given this model:

 ```cds
 entity Books {